|

 until the child process closes the stream on its side.

-When executing a command the WrapperManager also provides the possibility to configure the child process.
+When executing a command, WrapperManager also provides the possibility to configure the child process.

 This is done by passing a WrapperProcessConfig object to the exec() function.

-The following section will explain the Configurations which can be made by WrapperProcessConfiguration.
+The following section will explain the Configurations that can be made by WrapperProcessConfiguration.

 If the process is marked as "detached", the process doesn't need to terminate when the Wrapper is shutting down.